This webpage was updated on July 7, 2025

 The California Coast and Ocean Report Card

-The first ever California Coast and Oceant Report Card will use a scientific, indicator-based approach to grade the health of California’s coast and ocean.
-As called for in the 2020-2025 Strategic Plan (Objective 3.6),the Report Card is intended to serve as a tool to inform the public and decision-makers about the status of the ocean and to highlight areas where the state can focus solutions.
+The first ever California Coast and Ocean Report Card will use a scientific, indicator-based approach to grade the health of California’s coast and ocean.
+As called for in the 2020-2025 Strategic Plan (Objective 3.6) and the draft 2026-2030 Strategic Plan, the Report Card is intended to serve as a tool to inform the public and decision-makers about the status of the coast and ocean and to highlight areas where the state can focus solutions.
 The process of developing the Report Card will identify data gaps to inform future monitoring investments.
 The Report Card is being developed through a partnership between OPC, Ocean Science Trust, and the West Coast Ocean Alliance.

 Approach